Baker University

 SPIRITUAL LIFE

 The Clarice L. Osborne Memorial Chapel was moved, stone by stone, from the village of Sproxton, England, in 1996 to serve as the spiritual center of the university.
-University Ministry is ecumenical in nature, open to all people of faith regardless of practices and denomination.
+University ministry is ecumenical in nature, open to all people of faith regardless of practices and denomination.
 Thursday worship services are lively, musical, joyful, and relevant to students.
-University Ministry also hosts a variety of leadership and community service opportunities.
+University ministry also hosts a variety of leadership and community service opportunities.

 SCHOOL LOCATION